Parity of zero: Everyday contexts

 Some of the contexts where the parity of zero makes an appearance are purely rhetorical.
-The issue provides material for Internet message boards and ask-the-expert websites.
-Linguist Joseph Grimes muses that asking "Is zero an even number?" to married couples is a good way to get them to disagree.
+Linguist Joseph Grimes muses that asking, "Is zero an even number?" to married couples is a good way to get them to disagree.
 People who think that zero is neither even nor odd may use the parity of zero as proof that every rule has a counterexample, or as an example of a trick question.

 Around the year 2000, media outlets noted a pair of unusual milestones: "1999/11/19" was the last calendar date composed of all odd digits that would occur for a very long time, and that "2000/02/02" was the first all-even date to occur in a very long time.
 Since these results make use of 0 being even, some readers disagreed with the idea.

 In standardized tests, if a question asks about the behavior of even numbers, it might be necessary to keep in mind that zero is even.
 Official publications relating to the GMAT and GRE tests both state that 0 is even.

 The parity of zero is relevant to odd–even rationing, in which cars may drive or purchase gasoline on alternate days, according to the parity of the last digit in their license plates.
 Half of the numbers in a given range end in 0, 2, 4, 6, 8 and the other half in 1, 3, 5, 7, 9, so it makes sense to include 0 with the other even numbers.
-However, in 1977, a Paris rationing system led to confusion: on an odd-only day, the police avoided fining drivers whose plates ended in 0, because they did not know whether 0 was even.
+However, in 1977, a Paris rationing system led to confusion; on an odd-only day, the police did not know whether 0 was even, so they avoided fining drivers whose plates ended in 0.
 To avoid such confusion, the relevant legislation sometimes stipulates that zero is even; such laws have been passed in New South Wales and Maryland.

 On U.S. Navy vessels, even-numbered compartments are found on the port side, but zero is reserved for compartments that intersect the centerline.
 That is, the numbers read 6-4-2-0-1-3-5 from port to starboard.

 In the game of roulette, the number 0 does not count as even or odd, giving the casino an advantage on such bets.
 Similarly, the parity of zero can affect payoffs in prop bets when the outcome depends on whether some randomized number is odd or even, and it turns out to be zero.

 The game of "odds and evens" is also affected: if both players cast zero fingers, the total number of fingers is zero, so the even player wins.
 One teachers' manual suggests playing this game as a way to introduce children to the concept that 0 is divisible by 2.